docsforadobe/after-effects-scripting-guide/docs/renderqueue/renderqueue.rst

 **Description**

 Starts the rendering process.
 This is the same as clicking Render in the Render Queue panel.
 The method does not return until the render process is complete.
-To pause or stop the rendering process, call :ref:`renderqueue.pauseRendering` or :ref:`renderqueue.stopRendering` from an ``onError`` or ``onStatusChanged`` callback.
+To pause or stop the rendering process, call :ref:`renderqueue.pauseRendering` or :ref:`renderqueue.stopRendering` from an ``onError`` or ``onstatus`` callback.

 -  To respond to errors during the rendering process, define a callback function in :ref:`app.onError`.
--  To respond to changes in the status of a particular item while the render is progressing, define a callback function in :ref:`RenderQueueItem.onStatusChanged` in the associated RenderQueueItem object.
+-  To respond to changes in the status of a particular item while the render is progressing, define a callback function in :ref:`RenderQueueItem.onstatus` in the associated RenderQueueItem object.

 **Parameters**